AnimishMahajan/Digit-Recognition-using-MLP-Network-made-with-NumPy/README.md

 ⚙️ How to Run

-Once you have installed the repo and created the environment required to run, you can you the following commands,
+Once you have installed the repo and created the environment required to run, you can use the following commands,

 ```bash
     $ python src\main.py